-Both French Door Refrigerators and Side by Side Fridges use the split door design as s space saving form.
+The french door vs side by side refrigerator debate is ongoing.
+Both French Door Refrigerators and Side by Side Fridges use the split door design as a space saving convenience.
 If you are pressed for room in your kitchen, for example if you have an island in the middle of the room, the slimmer out swinging doors are convenient.
 Both designs often feature an ice maker in the left door, which when inset, takes space away from the interior of the machine.

 Advantages of a French Door Refrigerator Over a Side-by-Side